fivejars/booster_drupal/README.md

-# FiveJars StarterKit Distribution
+# Booster Drupal Distribution

-The main task of the Distribution project is to streamline the website development process by providing developers with a comprehensive distribution that includes pre-configured components as foundational elements.
+The main task of the Booster Distribution project is to streamline the website development process by providing developers with a comprehensive distribution that includes pre-configured components as foundational elements.